Resources to support you in time of difficulty

 A healthy and nourished spiritual life is central to mental health and well being.
 Some suggestions for how you can nourish your mental health and spiritual life during this time of the coronavirus pandemic are here, here and here.

-Hangleton and West Blatchington Foodbank operates out of the parish hall at St George's and provides short-term food aid to people who are referred to them for help.
+Hangleton and West Blatchington Foodbank operates out of the parish hall at St George's (but independently of the parish) and provides short-term food aid to people who are referred to them for help.
+Information about referrals is on their website.